pesticide-factsheets-vetebrate-baiting-160656Contact your local Local Land Services office for further details.

 The 1080 baits must be disposed of by burial (minimum of 500 mm depth) in a disposal pit on your property that is clear of waterways.

 When you are part of a coordinated program, the ACO can approve bait disposal on another property if necessary.

 Containers that have held 1080, that are being disposed of, must be triple rinsed and buried.
 Plastic bags that have held 1080 can be buried or burnt.
 Full instructions are set out in section 3 of each schedule of the 1080 PCO.

 As far as possible, you must recover carcasses of poisoned animals and bury them in accordance with section 3 of the relevant schedule of the 1080 PCO.

 The 1080 and pindone pesticide control orders set out training requirements for the use of these pesticides.
 Within the last 5 years, you must have completed

 - mandatory pesticide user training to AQF level 3, or

-- the new 1080 and pindone course delivered through Local Land Services
+- the Vertebrate Pesticide Training course delivered through Local Land Services